nrfconnect/sdk-nrf/samples/net/aws_iot/README.rst

 Configuration files
 ===================

-The sample includes preconfigured configuration files for the development kits that are supported:
+The sample includes pre-configured configuration files for the development kits that are supported:

 * :file:`prj.conf` - General configuration file for all devices.
 * :file:`boards/nrf9160dk_nrf9160_ns.conf` - Configuration file for the nRF9160 DK.